mauricio/mauricio.github.com/_posts/2013-05-13-turning-a-synchronous-client-into-async-or-why-the-mysql-protocol-is-so-absurdly-complicated-to-handle.md

 ---
 layout: post
-title: Turning a synchronous client into async or why the MySQL protocol is so complicated to handle
+title: Turning a synchronous client into async
+subtitle: or why the MySQL protocol is so complicated to handle
 ---

 **DISCLAIMER**: this is a rant about MySQL's network protocol only.
 I am very grateful for all the work everyone involved